 The following instructors contributed their materials and input to this site: Nicolette Bragg, Kathleen Lyons, Shailen Mishra, Eric Morel, Tiffany Probasco, Brett Seekford, Brooke Stanley, Sarah Wasserman, and Délice Williams.
 All instructors who have contributed work are comfortable with you using their language in your own materials, although they would appreciate attribution.

-The site was co-curated by Victoria Aquilone and Jessica Jones for the Composition Program in the Fall of 2020.
+The site was curated by Jessica Jones for the Composition Program in the Fall of 2020.

 Do you have material you think might be useful to share?
 We welcome continued contributions to this site, and feedback on it through this link.